vizicist/palette/ffgl/README.md

 Also more examples are available on this [repo](https://github.com/flyingrub/ffgl/tree/more/).

 ## Master branch changes since FFGL 2.2
+- Replaced glload by glew, enabling OpenGL 4.6 extensions to be used inside plugins.
+Plugins may need to add deps/glew.props to their project's property pages for them to link to the binary.
+- Implemented parameter display names.
+Parameter names are used as identification during serialization, display names can be used to override the name that is shown in the ui.
+The display name can also be changed dynamically by raising a display name changed event.
+(Requires Resolume 7.4.0 and up)
+- Implemented value change events.
+Plugins can change their own parameter values and make the host pick up the change.
+See the new Events example on how to do this.
+(Requires Resolume 7.4.0 and up)
+- Implemented dynamic option elements.
+Plugins can add/remove/rename option elements on the fly.
+(Requires Resolume 7.4.1 and up)

-*None yet, you can suggest a change by creating an issue.
-In the issue describe the problem that has to be solved and if you want a suggestion on how it could be solved.*
+*You can suggest a change by creating an issue.
+In the issue describe the problem that has to be solved and if you want, a suggestion on how it could be solved.*

 ## Quickstart